kube-burner/kube-burner/docs/cli/index.md

 This is the main subcommand; it triggers a new kube-burner benchmark and it supports the these flags:

 - `uuid`: Benchmark ID.
 This is essentially an arbitrary string that is used for different purposes along the benchmark.
-For example, to label the objects created by kube-burner as mentioned in the [reference chapter](/kube-burner/latest/reference/configuration/#default-labels).
+For example, to label the objects created by kube-burner as mentioned in the [reference chapter](../reference/configuration.md#default-labels).
 By default, it is auto-generated.
 - `config`: Path or URL to a valid configuration file.
-See details about the configuration schema in the [observability chapter](/kube-burner/latest/reference/).
+See details about the configuration schema in the [reference chapter](../reference/configuration.md).
 - `log-level`: Logging level, one of: `debug`, `error`, `info` or `fatal`.
 Default `info`.
 - `metrics-endpoint`: Path to a valid metrics endpoint file.
 - `skip-tls-verify`: Skip TLS verification for Prometheus.
 The default is `true`.